 Small Multiples view of the evolution of a graph under rewriting with a selected node.
 A node is selected in blue.
 The selection is reporter on each thumbnail.

 Hovering the mouse on an edge of the derivation tree shows where the modifications made by a rule are.

 A scatterplot build on a branch of the derivation tree to follow the evolution of a system parameter.
 All views are synchronised: the selection of some point on the scatterplot triggers the selection of the equivalent node of the derivation tree.

 Porgy (along with Tulip) is released under the LGPL licence.
 Porgy is built on top of Tulip as a perspective and a set of plugins.
 Versions 1.X of Porgy are based on Tulip 3.X.
 Porgy versions from 2.0 to 3.1 are based on Tulip 4.X.
-Nightly Builds (may work or not...) of Porgy and Tulip 5.X (with all officially available plugins) based on the latest svn source trees are available below.
-We also give acces to sample tulip files to be used inside Porgy.
+Nightly Builds (may work or not...) of Porgy and Tulip 5.X (with all officially available plugins) based on the latest git sources tree are available below.
+We also give access to sample tulip files to be used inside Porgy.